 - 4,000 hours of watch time within the past 12 months

-I’m not an expert on YouTube or videography by any means, but I think I got lucky with my niche of solo female van life and van conversion videos.
+I’m not an expert on YouTube or videography by any means, but I think I got lucky with my niche of solo female van life videos.
 Before I started making videos about van life, my channel consisted of a handful of travel videos that barely got any views.
-My two most popular van life videos– Van Tour: Self-Converted Ford Transit Camper Van & Van Life As A Solo Female & Solo Female Van Life: Living on the Road Full-Time blew up overnight and each now has over half a million views, and earned me the majority of my almost 18,000 YouTube Channel Subscriptions, which allowed me to monetize my channel.
+My three most popular YouTube videos– Van Tour: Self-Converted Ford Transit Camper Van, Van Life As A Solo Female & Solo Female Van Life: Living on the Road Full-Time blew up overnight and each now has over half a million views, and earned me the majority of my 27,000+ YouTube channel subscriptions.

 I personally started out editing on iMovie and since upgraded to Final Cut Pro, and here’s the camera equipment I use.

 3. Crowdfunding on Patreon

 I started my Patreon Page in order to help fund the production of a travel documentary I filmed last summer in Central America called “The Giving Journey.”
 I was able to pay for the majority of my camera equipment and other production expenses for the documentary thanks to my incredible Patrons!
 Some of them have even stuck around to support me while I edit and complete the documentary.

 Some YouTubers that I’ve met while traveling, have switched or expanded to publishing their videos on Patreon, because it is more straight forward than the secret payment formula for YouTube ads, and it is a direct and more rewarding way to connect with your fans.

-Brand Partnerships and sponsorships can range from getting free products to getting an all-expenses-covered and paid vacation in exchange for promoting a product or place on your social media.
-You basically create digital content (e.g. photos, videos, and compelling captions) for direct and indirect marketing on your own social media platforms and/or the brand’s social media platforms.
+Brand Partnerships and sponsorships can range from getting free products to getting an all-expenses-covered vacation to a paid contract for promoting a product, service or place on your social media.
+You basically create digital content (e.g. photos, videos, and compelling captions) for direct and indirect marketing campaigns on your own social media platforms and/or the brand’s social media platforms.
 Here is an example of an indirect marketing campaign I did with LuminAid for their Solar Lantern.